My confused French Friends: And the story of the invitation

 - Bébelle: Bébélle comes from thirteenth century old French meaning”children’s toy”.
 My aunty in Montreal loves to say “Remasse tes bébélles” (pick up your stuff).

-- Barrer: a word used in both France and Quebec but the meaning is different.
+- Barrer: a word used in both France and Quebec but the meaning has changed in France.
 When I go home to Quebec, I use the verb “barrer” to ask if the door is locked.
 “Est-ce que la porte est barré?”
-But in France, one would say “Fermé à clé”.
-Barrer is used in France to indicate something is blocking something else.
-The one exception is in Vendeé Poitou France where Barrer is still used by some people in the same way it is used in Quebec.
-To indicate a door is locked.
+But in France, one would say “Fermé à clé.
+Barrer is normally used in France to indicate something is blocking something else.
+The one exception is in Vendeé Poitou France where Barrer is still used by some people in the same way it is used in Quebec to indicate a door is locked.
 This might be due to the fact that many French Canadians, “Quebecois” can trace their lineage back to Poitou France, including me- 7 generations back.
 I’m just guessing here so if you know differently than please do share.

 Why do English speakers use RSVP?